mendersoftware/mender-docs/201.Troubleshooting/03.Mender-Client/docs.md

 a deployment starts.
 This file in turn gets uploaded to the server if the deployment fails.

-By default log files for the past 5 deployments are kept, and they are stored in `/var/lib/mender/logs/`, named by the deployment id.
+By default, log files for the past 5 deployments are kept.
+They are stored in `/var/lib/mender/`, named by the deployment id, for example `deployments.0001.fcd8bca2-6dae-488e-969e-23559c674ba5.log`.

 ## Certificate expired or not yet valid